 The France Córdova Graduate Student Fund provides resources for one to two graduate students annually to support research-related expenses.
 Preference shall be given to student(s) studying broadly in areas in which Professors Gerry Neugebauer, Gordon Garmire and Thomas Tombrello made contributions.
 Each awardee shall be recognized as either a Neugebauer, Garmire or Tombrello Scholar.
 The Fund was established by France Córdova who received her Ph.D in Physics from Caltech in 1979.

-The Cullen Memorial Fellowship is awarded annually to a graduate student or students who have demonstrated outstanding academic achievement in physics.
+The Cullen Memorial Fellowship is a new fund awarded annually to a graduate student or students who have demonstrated outstanding academic achievement in physics.
 The Fellowship was established by the family of Caltech physics alumnus James Cullen, BS'46, PHD'56.

 The Feynman Prize in Theoretical Physics is awarded annually to an undergraduate senior who has demonstrated excellence in theoretical physics.
 The Prize was established through gifts made in memory of Dr. Feynman.

 The Fisher Memorial Award in Junior Physics is awarded annually to a physics major who has completed their sophomore year and demonstrates great promise for future contributions to the field.
 The Award was established by the family of Haren Lee Fisher who was a Caltech undergraduate in the mid-1960s.